Popcorn (instrumental)

-"Popcorn" (first version "Pop Corn") is an instrumental song composed by Gershon Kingsley in 1969 for the album Music to Moog By.
+"Popcorn" (originally titled "Pop Corn") is an instrumental song composed by Gershon Kingsley in 1969 for the album Music to Moog By.
 It was performed on the Moog synthesizer and released on the Audio Fidelity label.
 The name is a combination of pop for pop music and corn for kitsch.
 The song became a worldwide hit in 1972, when it was covered by Hot Butter, an American pop band.
-Since then, multiple versions of the piece have been produced and released, including those by Anarchic System, Omar Khorshid, The Boomtang Boys, Popcorn Makers, Vyacheslav Mescherin, M & H Band, Crazy Frog, and the Muppets.
+Since then, multiple versions of the piece have been produced and released, including those by Anarchic System, Omar Khorshid, The Boomtang Boys, Popcorn Makers, Vyacheslav Mescherin, M & H Band, Aphex Twin, Crazy Frog, the Muppets, and Marsheaux.

 Hot Butter version

 In 1972, a rearranged version of the instrumental was recorded by Kingsley's First Moog Quartet.
-This was intended for the namesake album (First Moog Quartet) which had been otherwise a re-release of the 1970 First Moog Quartet album with the same name.
+This was intended for the namesake album (First Moog Quartet) which was a re-release of the 1970 First Moog Quartet album with the same name.
 The 1972 version of the instrumental had the current title "Popcorn".
 In the same year, Stan Free, a fellow member of the First Moog Quartet, re-recorded another instrumental, based on the 1972 version, with his own band Hot Butter.
 This was released as a single and became a hit in mainland Europe, spending several weeks at No. 1 in several countries on the continent, including France (4 weeks at the top) and Switzerland (10 weeks), ultimately becoming the biggest-selling single of 1972 in both countries.
-"Popcorn" was also a No. 1 hit in Germany (3 weeks), the Netherlands (7 weeks) and Norway (9 weeks).
+"Popcorn" was also a No. 1 hit in Germany (3 weeks), the Netherlands (7 weeks), and Norway (9 weeks).